chromilo/udacity-aws-scholarship/README.md

 What issues are blocking my progress?

 ---
+Day 13:
+1. Yesterday and the days before that, I finished AWS MLE lesson 4.9.
+2. Today I finished lesson 4.12 exercisess on Google Colab.
+Updated my Github blog.
+3. Busy catching up wtih lessons for CS 6290 and with the SUSE CNAA nanodegree.
+---
 Day 12:
-1. Yesterday and the days before that, I finished AWS MLE lesso 4.7 exercise in Google colab.
+1. Yesterday and the days before that, I finished AWS MLE lesson 4.7 exercise in Google colab.
 2. Today I finished lesson 4.9.
 Also booked my AWS recertification exam next week.
 Updated my Github blog.
 3. Busy with the SUSE CNAA nanodegre as well.